Planning Accessible Events

 If your event involves transportation for participants, accessible transportation must be provided for persons with mobility impairments.
 Please contact the Facilities Services transportation shop regarding transportation needs (719-389-6175).

 If a person with a disability needs access to a stage that does not already have a ramp or lift in place, contact Facilities Services (719-389-6568) to arrange for a portable lift.

 III.
 Services for People Who Are Deaf or Hard of Hearing

 People who are deaf or hard of hearing use a variety of ways to communicate, including but not limited to, sign language or oral interpreters, assistive listening devices, written messages, or computer assisted real-time transcription.
 The method of communication and the services or aids the college must provide will vary depending upon the abilities of the person who is deaf or hard of hearing and on the complexity and nature of the communications that are required.

-Disability Services can assist with requests for sign language interpreters and other communication aids and services for events sponsored by Colorado College.
-Please contact Disability Services as soon as a request has been made for such services.
+Accessibility Resources can assist with requests for sign language interpreters and other communication aids and services for events sponsored by Colorado College.
+Please contact Accessibility Resources as soon as a request has been made for such services.
 Most services can be arranged if requested at least one week prior to the event.
 However, depending on the nature of the service and the event, it may take significantly more time to arrange for provision of the service.
 For example, sign language interpreters may require more time to prepare for theatrical and other productions.

 - Day and date of event

 - Name and contact information for the department/event manager sponsoring the event